The State of the Fixed Wireless Market

 WISPs will continue to face challenges as a result of political tensions, the advent of hybrid-ISPs, and new developments to 5G.
 Nevertheless, the relatively inexpensive business model of WISPs, coupled with new opportunities brought about by government intervention, ensures that the WISP industry as a whole will continue to thrive in 2020 and beyond.

-Now that you’ve read about the state of the fixed wireless market in 2020, be sure to download a free copy of our Fixed Wireless Network Report!
+Now that you’ve read about the outlook for the fixed wireless market in 2020, be sure to download a free copy of our Fixed Wireless Network Report!

-Loaded with fixed wireless insights, Preseem’s Fixed Wireless Network Report contains over 30 fixed wireless figures spanning across 26 pages!
+Loaded with fixed unique insights, Preseem’s Fixed Wireless Network Report contains 30 fixed wireless figures spanning 26 pages.
 Best of all, it’s free!